PRESS RELEASES

 The New Yorker Radio Hour

 Spektor will return to the road this summer on her Midsummer Daydream Tour, beginning July 22.
-The tour includes stops in San Francisco, Seattle, Denver, and two nights in Portland.
-The tour will also include three stops in Texas, where she hasn’t performed in over a decade.
+The tour includes two sold-out nights in Portland and one in Seattle, with additional stops in San Francisco, Denver and more.
+The tour will also include four stops in Texas, where she hasn’t performed in over a decade.
 See below for a complete list of dates.
-General on-sale begins this Friday, April 4 at 10 A.M. local time HERE.
+Tickets available HERE.

 Last year, Spektor formally released her fan favorite second album, Songs, for the first time.
 Previously sold exclusively at her live shows on homemade CD-Rs, the remaster saw Songs' first commercial release on vinyl and streaming, and was celebrated with a series of sold out shows in New York, Los Angeles and Chicago.